Best websites to sell your small business

 Typical deal size: Mid to larger

-Buyer reach: Very large, broad
+Buyer reach: Very large, broad audience of buyers

-Listing fees: No upfront
+Listing fees: None upfront

-Success/final value fee: Success-based
+Success/final value fee: Applied upon sale

 Best Websites by Business Type